rachitaryal/BlueMonk/README.md

 ![](https://github.com/rachitaryal/BlueMonk/blob/master/images/logo/bluemonkwallpaper_blue.gif?raw=true)

-> The beautiful design and architecture of
-> the framework helps to build the
-> project quickly & more efficiently.
+> The beautiful design and architecture of the framework help to build the project quickly & more efficiently

-> The inbuilt Routers modules are built on top of express and makes routes navigation much simpler.
+> The inbuilt Routers modules are built on top of express and make route navigation much simpler.

-> The Permissions modules provide built in permissions layer such as 'LoggedInPermission' .
+> The Permissions modules provide a built-in permissions layer such as 'LoggedInPermission'.
 Abstract permission layer can easily be extended to build custom permission for the project.

-> The inbuilt Controllers modules handles the requests, checks permissions and dispatches the required request method.
+> The inbuilt Controllers modules handle the requests, checks permissions, and dispatch the required request method.
 ApiControllers can be extended to make your own controllers.

 > Avoid redundant patterns.
-> Build with Blue Monk.
+Build with Blue Monk.

 ### Installation